 Micheladas and margaritas at Taquería La Lupita

 Taquería La Lupita, on the corner of Calles Ponzano and Maudes, offers casual Mexican fare to those looking for something outside the realm of Spanish tapas.
 Diners come here to down meaty tacos with micheladas (beer mixed with tangy spices and citrus juice) while kaleidoscope-coloured Day of the Dead skulls observe from their perch above the bar.
 If in doubt, the waiter will help you decide between a range of pork, beef, chicken and fish tacos.
-(For those who don’t eat meat, there is typically one vegan option on offer, as well).
+(For those who don’t eat meat, there is typically one vegan option on offer).
 After the night picks up, food becomes secondary as patrons wave over more rounds of Dos Equis and cocktails.
-During weekends, the margarita gigante, an enormous margarita meant to be split between six people, often makes an appearance as well.
+During weekends, the margarita gigante, an enormous margarita meant to be split between six people, often makes an appearance too.

 The colourful bar at Taquería La Lupita © Cassandra Gambill / Lonely Planet